isucsp/pnpg/README.md

 #### 1. Accelerated Proximal-Gradient Algorithms (NPG and NPGs)

-The examples about this methods are under `npgEx` folder, where the code can reproduce the figures appear in our paper.
+The examples about this methods are under `npgEx` folder with filenames ended with `Ex`, where the code can reproduce the figures appear in our paper.
 The algorithm implementations are under folder `npg`, which use the some utility functions under `utils` folder.

 ##### References